Lith-30/Lith-30/README.md

-Hello, I am @Lith-30 and I am an inexperienced programmer.
+Hello, I am @Lith-30 and I am learning to program.